uoitsci/pi-labs/content/lab/ssdisplay1.md

     </tr>
 </table>

-# Controlling the four-digit seven-segment display from the Raspberry Pi

 ## Connections

 First we are going to connect the four-digit seven-segment display to the GPIO pins as follows: